-The DI grant program supports the university-wide initiative of decolonizing and indigenizing teaching and learning, while challenging the traditional structure of grant programming.
-The Centre for Educational Excellence (CEE) and the ISTLD in collaboration support DI grant recipients in areas that include, but are not limited to, decolonizing teaching practices; integrating Indigenous ways of knowing into existing curriculum; and developing inclusive and integrative classroom techniques.
-DI grants will be valued at $6,000, and in-kind support will be arranged according to the specific needs of each project.
+The DI grant program supported the university-wide initiative of decolonizing and indigenizing teaching and learning, while challenging the traditional structure of grant programming.
+The Centre for Educational Excellence (CEE) and the TILT in collaboration supported DI grant recipients in areas that included, but were not limited to, decolonizing teaching practices; integrating Indigenous ways of knowing into existing curriculum; and developing inclusive and integrative classroom techniques.
+DI grants were valued at $6,000, and in-kind support was arranged according to the specific needs of each project.

 Proposal submission criteria

 Proposals were evaluated based on the following criteria:

 - Clear description of the project and how it aims to decolonize and/or indigenize your curricula

 - Decolonizing teaching practices; integrating Indigenous ways of knowing into existing curriculum and/or teaching practice; and developing inclusive and integrative classroom techniques

 - Overall potential impact on the ARC calls to action (e.g., #12)

 - Inclusion of long-term goals towards enhancing the student learning experience

 - Feasibility of completing the project within three semesters

 - Demonstration of how the project will be disseminated and shared